avani-bajaj/FlightTrackerApp/README.md

 ## Troubleshooting
 - **Amadeus auth errors** – Confirm credentials and that you are still using the test environment (calls are limited).
-- **Audio capture failures** – Ensure PyAudio detected your input device; on macOS allow microphone access in System Settings.
+- **Audio capture failures** – Ensure your OS grants microphone access and that PortAudio/sounddevice detect an input device.
 - **Ollama timeouts** – If the Ollama host isn’t reachable/slow, AirScout falls back to structured summaries automatically.

 Feel free to file issues or submit PRs with improvements, new cities, or better UI polish.
 Happy flying! ✈️